15 Ways to Speed up WordPress

 3. Optimize Images

 Smush.it is a free plug-in that will do all your image optimization as you upload images.
-In addition to this, you can go into you image library and optimize images you already have uploaded to your blog.
-Smush.it will strip meta data from JPEGs and optimize JPEG compression, convert certain GIFs to indexed PNGs, and strip the unused colors from indexed images.
+In addition to this, you can go into your image library and optimize images you already have uploaded to your blog.
+Smush.it will strip metadata from JPEGs and optimize JPEG compression, convert certain GIFs to indexed PNGs, and strip the unused colors from indexed images.

 4. Ditch Disqus & Other Complex Commenting Systems

-I'm a little sad about this one.
 Disqus is a really fun commenting system and it has a beautiful, clean form.
 However, sometimes it stalls when I'm loading a page, which means I can't comment.
-Other times it just takes so darn long to load.
+Other times it just takes so long to load.

 5. Show Excerpts on Your Homepage

 Showing excerpts instead of entire posts on your homepage gives your blog a really nice, crisp minimalist look.
 And it helps your blog load more quickly.

 Aside from a more quickly loading website, showing excerpts might increase impressions.
 If a user sees a post they're interested in reading, they'll click to open it.
 If you already have the entire post on your front page, then it'll likely be a one-page visit.
 Plus, visitors will more easily see multiple posts.
 That way, if your latest post isn't really their thing, they might see a different post and stick around for a while.